PierreBarrat/TreeKnit.jl/docs/src/overview.md

     }
 }
 ```
-- resolved trees, where polytomies have been reduced as much as possible using the knowledge of the MCCs.
+- resolved trees, where polytomies have been reduced using the MCCs.
+We allow for both strict (default) and liberal tree resolution (`--liberal-resolve` flag).
+Strict resolve will only resolve a polytomy if the relation of all branches within the polytomy can be determined using the other tree, potentially not fully resolving shared regions of the trees.
+Liberal resolve will resolve trees as much as possible, fully resolving shared regions of the two trees, but randomly choosing the location of some branches, leading to potentially wrong splits.
+(For more information see the [resolving section](@ref resolve_strict_vs_liberal).
+We do not recommend the use of liberal resolve when applying TreeKnit to more than two trees.

+When TreeKnit is called on two trees the directory will additionally contain a separate ARG folder with:
+- the ARG, written as an extended [Newick string](https://doi.org/10.1186/1471-2105-9-532).
+- liberally resolved trees (needed for the construction of an ARG)
 - a table with the correspondence between internal nodes of the ARG and the trees.
-Note that this refers to node labels of the resolved trees, which may not be the same as the ones given as input.
+Note that this refers to node labels of the liberally resolved trees, which may not be the same as the ones given as input.

 ### Options